vuejs/docs/src/guide/essentials/basic-reactivity.md

 const count = ref(0)
 ```

-`ref` takes the argument and returns it wrapped within an object with a `value` property, which can then be used to access or mutate the value of the reactive variable:
+`ref` takes the argument and returns it wrapped within an object with a `.value` property, which can then be used to access or mutate the value of the reactive variable:

 ```js
 const count = ref(0)